Inheritance Tax October 2024 Budget changes – an explainer

 As with APR the starting point tends to be the principle of minimising exemptions, noting that once you start drawing distinctions between treatment of different assets you create incentives, distortions and opportunities for abuse.

 CenTax, in their recent report, conclude that BPR “is a major contributor to the regressivity of IHT at the very top”.
-Between 2018 and 2020, they say, an average of £2.2 billion per year in BPR benefited around 3,400 estates per year.
-72% of that went to around 400 estates per year (worth £7.6 million on average) that each claimed more than £1 million in relief.
 They calculate that, amongst estates worth £30 million or more, BPR lowers the effective average IHT rate from an average of 23% to 12%.

 What are the arguments for limiting BPR (the government’s plan)?

-As with APR the argument for capping is that it can protect small businesses while still bringing in a substantial amount of money.
+As with APR the argument for capping is that it can protect small businesses while still raising revenue.
+Limitless exemptions often raise questions about fairness and level playing fields within tax.

 AIM SHARES